Dateline: Kuala Lumpur, Malaysia

 The easiest way to avoid getting caught in the US tax net is by proactively keeping track of how much time you spend there.

-Suppose, for example, that Mark and Lisa are a married couple who have renounced their US citizenship two years ago after earning citizenship by investment in St. Kitts, but they both spend a substantial amount of time in the US attending to business and personal needs.
+Suppose, for example, that Mark and Lisa are a married couple who renounced their US citizenship two years ago after earning citizenship by investment in St. Kitts, but they both spend a substantial amount of time in the US attending to business and personal needs.

 Lisa keeps careful count of the number of days she spends in the US and often cuts her trips short to ensure that she has extra time in case of a business or family emergency.
 Mark, on the other hand, is less careful about how much time he spends in the US.